DOI10.47051/YSOC4832

 Spanish common names: Anolis príncipe, anolis jefe, anolis camuflado.

 Recognition: ♂♂ 34.2 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=11.7 cm. ♀♀ 34.5 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=11 cm..1,2 Anoles are easily distinguishable from other lizards by their diurnal habits, extensible dewlap in males, expanded digital pads, and granular scales on the dorsum and belly.3 The First Anole (Anolis princeps) is one of the largest lizards of the genus.4 It can be distinguished from other co-occurring Anolis based on dewlap and dorsal coloration as well as by the presence of a fleshy crest behind the head in males.
-The dewlap is white in both sexes but is larger in males.5,6 Anolis princeps resembles A. fasciatus, but the dewlap in this other much smaller anole is white with grey longitudinal stripes.5,7 Anolis princeps can be differentiated from A. fraseri, A. parilis, and A. purpurescens by lacking yellow in any portion of the dewlap.7 The dorsum of A. princeps is olive green or bluish-grey with large dark-brown or black reticulations arranged obliquely on the sides.
+The dewlap is white in both sexes but is larger in males.5,6 Anolis princeps resembles A. fasciatus, but the dewlap in this other much smaller anole is white with gray longitudinal stripes.5,7 Anolis princeps can be differentiated from A. fraseri, A. parilis, and A. purpurescens by lacking yellow in any portion of the dewlap.7 The dorsum of A. princeps is olive green or bluish-gray with large dark-brown or black reticulations arranged obliquely on the sides.
 There are also dark and light streaks across the interorbital region.1,5,7

 Figure showing variation among individuals of Anolis princeps